 Fruits and vegetables are a great way to start getting into macro photography.
 You most likely have some around the house, so you’re already halfway there.

 By looking at them up close, you see a new world.
-They will give you rich degrees of colour and contrast, interesting shapes, textures and patterns.
+They will give you rich degrees of color and contrast, and interesting shapes, textures, and patterns.
 They can be abstract or blown up larger than life to give them a powerful presence.

 You can also slice them up and take macro photos of the inner parts.
 Oranges, lemons and kiwi make good subjects.

 Do you want to spice things up a bit?
-Passion fruits, pomegranate and figs can serve you well in macro photography.
+Passion fruits, pomegranates, and figs can serve you well in macro photography.